dubems/laravel-auth0-sample/README.md

 # Laravel example tutorial
-This is a tutorial on how to run a laravel application that uses auth0 for authentication, we have it in two flavor, as a local application using apache, or in the cloud using heroku
+This is a tutorial on how to run an example laravel application that uses auth0 for authentication, we have it in two flavor, as a local application using apache, or in the cloud using heroku

 ## Clone the example